British Army during the First World War: Infantry tactics

-Each platoon now had a Lewis gun section and a section that specialised in throwing hand-grenades (then known as bombs), each section was compelled to provide two scouts to carry out reconnaissance duties.
-Each platoon was expected to provide mutual fire support in the attack they were to advance, without halting; but leap frogging was accepted, with the lead platoon taking an objective and the following platoons passing through them and onto the next objective, while the Lewis gunners provided fire support.
-Grenades were used for clearing trenches and dugouts, each battalion carried forward two trench mortars to provide fire support.
+Each platoon now had a Lewis gun section and a section that specialised in throwing hand-grenades (then known as bombs) and each section was compelled to provide two scouts to carry out reconnaissance duties.
+Each platoon was expected to provide mutual fire support in the attack they were to advance, without halting.
+However, leap frogging was accepted, with the lead platoon taking an objective and the following platoons passing through them and onto the next objective, while the Lewis gunners provided fire support.
+Grenades were used for clearing trenches and dugouts and each battalion carried forward two trench mortars to provide fire support.

 Tank tactics

 The tank was designed to break the deadlock of trench warfare.
 In their first use on the Somme, they were placed under command of the infantry and ordered to attack their given targets in groups or pairs.
 They were also assigned small groups of troops, who served as an escort while providing close defence against enemy attacks.
 Only nine tanks reached the German lines to engage machine gun emplacements and troop concentrations.
 On the way, 14 broke down or were ditched, another 10 were damaged by enemy fire.

 In 1917, during the battle of Cambrai, the Tank Corps adopted new tactics.
 Three tanks working together would advance in a triangle formation, with the two rear tanks providing cover for an infantry platoon.
-The tanks were to create gaps in the barbed wire for the accompanying infantry to pass through, then use their armament to suppress the German strong points.
-The effectiveness of tank–infantry co-operation was demonstrated during the battle, when Major General George Harper of the 51st (Highland) Division refused to co-operate with the tanks, a decision that compelled them to move forward without any infantry support; the result was the destruction of more than 12 tanks by German artillery sighted behind bunkers.
+The tanks were to create gaps in the barbed wire for the accompanying infantry to pass through and then to use their armament to suppress the German strong points.
+The effectiveness of tank–infantry co-operation was demonstrated during the battle when Major General George Harper of the 51st (Highland) Division refused to co-operate with the tanks, a decision that compelled them to move forward without any infantry support.
+The result was the destruction of more than 12 tanks by German artillery sighted behind bunkers.

 The situation had changed again by 1918, when tank attacks would have one tank every 100 or 200 yd, with a tank company of 12–16 tanks per objective.
-One section of each company would be out in front, with the remainder of the company following behind and each tank providing protection for an infantry platoon, who were instructed to advance, making use of available cover and supported by machine gun fire.
-When the tanks came across an enemy strong point, they would engage the defenders, forcing them into shelter and leaving them to the devices of the following infantry.
+One section of each company would be out in front, with the remainder of the company following behind and each tank providing protection for an infantry platoon, who were instructed to advance, making use of available cover and supported by machine-gun fire.
+When the tanks came across an enemy strong point, they would engage the defenders, forcing them into shelter and leaving them to be dealt with by the following infantry.